HenrikJoreteg/ICanHaz.js/README.md

 For each template you define (except partials), ICanHaz builds a retrieval function with the same name.
 If you don't want a jQuery object but just want the populated string you can just pass in `true` as the second argument to get the raw string.
 This is useful if your template isn't producing html.

-### I'm in ur templates, making macroz.
+###I'm in ur templates, making macroz.

-ICanHaz.js also supports *partials*.
+ICanHaz.js also supports mustache *partials*.
 To quote the [original mustache.js announcement](http://blog.couchone.com/post/622014913/mustache-js):
 > Partials are good for including often-used snippets, like navigation or headers and footer.
 >
 > In mustache, partials are dead simple.
-You have a special tag {{>partial}} that you put where you want to insert the partial, create the partial that you want to be displayed *and that's it*.
+You have a special tag `{{>partial}}` that you put where you want to insert the partial, create the partial that you want to be displayed *and that's it*.
 It is just a basic replace or macro include mechanism.
 Nothing fancy.

-Just add `class="partial"` when defining the template:
+So in ICanHaz, just add `class="partial"` when defining a template that should is a partial (It won't be added to your main template cache):

 	<!-- Main template, includes the "winnings" partial. -->
 	<script id="welcome" type="text/html">